thecodemonkey/kafka-microservices/hello-kafka/readme.md

 ## Kafka as Docker

-The easiest way to run Kafka locally is of course the Docker alternative.
+The easiest way to run Kafka locally is of course the Docker Container.
 Since we need a minimum of 2 services(Broker and Zookeeper), Docker-Compose is used here.

 To give further insight into the Kafka ecosystem, in addition to the core components, I have added another 2 optional services.
 A Kafka Web UI, which makes it very easy to administer Kafka and a REST Proxy, which makes it possible to access Kafka clusters using REST API.